 Often when you use a secured credit card, your ultimate goal is to build your credit and eventually upgrade to an unsecured card.
-Once you’ve moved up to the unsecured card, you’ll no longer need your secured card — which means you may be able to get your security deposit back.
+If you move up to an unsecured card, you’ll no longer need your secured card — which means you may be able to get your security deposit back.

-Many secured credit cards may graduate your account to an unsecured account and return your security deposit once you’ve built up a good payment history.
-But with the Green Dot Platinum Visa, you’ll need to pay off your balance and close your account before you can get your deposit back.
+Some secured credit cards offer the potential of graduating your account to an unsecured account and getting your security deposit back once you’ve built up a good payment history.
+But with the Green Dot Visa® Secured Credit Card, you’ll need to pay off your balance and close your account before you can get your deposit back.

 Who this card is good for

-The Green Dot Platinum Visa isn’t a great choice for many people.
-There are other secured credit cards with no annual fees and with more valuable perks, like cash back rewards or free FICO scores each month.
+The Green Dot Visa® Secured Credit Card isn’t a great choice for many people.
+There are other secured credit cards with no annual fee and with more-valuable perks, like cash back rewards or checking your FICO® score for free each month.

-The Green Dot Platinum Visa could mostly benefit those who want to work on their credit but who don’t have a bank account or a debit card — so, people who need the ability to make their deposit and pay their bills in person.
+The card could mostly benefit those who want to work on their credit but who don’t have a bank account or a debit card — so, people who need the ability to make their deposit and pay their bills in person.

 Not sure this is the card for you?
 Consider these alternatives.

-If you want a secured card, but don’t think that a Green Dot Platinum Visa is right for you, you can look at our list of the best secured credit cards, or check out some of our favorites.
+If you want a secured card, but don’t think the Green Dot Visa® Secured Credit Card is right for you, take a look at our picks for the best secured credit cards, or check out these options instead.

-- Discover it® Secured Credit Card: This card can be good if you’re looking to earn cash back while you build your credit.
-For more information, check out our review of the Discover it® Secured Credit Card.
+- Discover it® Secured Credit Card: This could be a good option if you’re looking to earn cash back while you build your credit.

-- OpenSky® Secured Credit Visa® Card: This card doesn’t require a credit check, so it could be a good option if you’re just starting out.
-For more information, read our review of the OpenSky® Secured Credit Visa® Card.
+- OpenSky® Secured Credit Visa® Card: This card doesn’t require a credit check to apply, so it could be a good option if you’re just starting out.